victoria-cds-sig/explore_mimiciv/README.md

 - With that connection, create a database object pointing to the database outside of your billable project.

 The `ic1.py` script demonstrates how to do this.
 A similar script is provided for testing access to MIMIC-IV (`mic1.py`).

+## Important Note

+If you plan on pushing notebooks to this repository, please install `nbstripout` so we do not end up with MIMIC-IV data in the repository.